Aniket21mathur/Real-time-Alerting/README.md

 ## Tech Stack used

 - `Django` for writing the REST API(server side)
-- `Rect.js` for writing the frontend(client side)
+- `React.js` for writing the frontend(client side)
-- `Kafka-Python` as an input provider to test the API.
+- `Kafka-Python` for a pipeline generator to test the API.

 ## Setting up the application